opentok/learning-opentok-web/README.md

       // If the connection is successful, initialize a publisher and publish to the session if (!error) {
-        var publisher = OT.initPublisher('publisher', {
+        var publisherOptions = {
           insertMode: 'append',
           width: '100%',
           height: '100%'
+        };
+        var publisher = OT.initPublisher('publisher', publisherOptions, function(error) {
+          if (error) {
+            console.log('There was an error initilizing the publisher: ', error.name, error.message);
+            return;
+          }
+          session.publish(publisher, function(error) {
+            if (error) {
+              console.log('There was an error publishing: ', error.name, error.message);
+            }
           });

-        session.publish(publisher);
+        });
       } else {
-        console.log('There was an error connecting to the session:', error.code, error.message);
+        console.log('There was an error connecting to the session:', error.name, error.message);
       }
     });

-An error object is passed into the completion handler of the connect event if the client fails to connect to the OpenTok session.
+An error object is passed into the completion handler of the `Session.connect()` method if the client fails to connect to the OpenTok session.
 Otherwise, no error object is passed in, indicating that the client connected successfully to the session.

-The session object dispatches a `streamCreated` event when a new stream is created in the session.
-It dispatches a `sessionDisconnected` event when your client disconnects from the session.
-The application defines event handlers to listen to these two events.
+The Session object dispatches a `sessionDisconnected` event when your client disconnects from the session.
+The application defines an event handler for this event:

+    session.on('sessionDisconnected', function(event) {
+      console.log('You were disconnected from the session.', event.reason);
+    });

 ## Publishing an audio video stream to the session